 We had a cozy yet luxurious room to ourselves.
 The room had a big large fluffy bed with comfortable pillows, a large screen flat TV, a phone, complimentary wifi and a huge French window offering gorgeous views of the Stok Kangri mountain range draped in white snow.
 There was also a walk-in wardrobe connected to the bedroom.

 The bathroom had hot water running 24 x 7 which was a blessing.
-We loved the extra care taken by the hotel by placing an Apricot scrub, lip balm and moisturiser for our rescue.
-Little touches does matter , isn’t it ?
+We loved the extra care taken by the hotel by placing an Apricot scrub, lip balm and moisturizer for our rescue.
+Little touches does matter, isn’t it?

 Well, the first day was meant for acclimatization and there was nothing better than snuggling under the clean sheets of a newly made bed after taking a bath.
-No wonder most of the days we did not wanted to come out of the bed with a view like that.
+The view was everything.

 • • • Dining • • •